 By Raymond Vrabel, Director, Technical Account Management, Continuum

-Raymond Vrabel is Continuum's Director of Technical Account Management and participates in product and service growth initiatives and also manages Continuum's Technical Account Management team which supports over 3,300 partners worldwide.
-Prior to Continuum, Ray joined Zenith Infotech in 2005 and held several positions including Service Desk Manager, Senior Technical Account Manager and Senior Manager of Service Operations.
-He currently has over 15 years of experience in the IT industry, specializing in Managed Services, Disaster Recovery and Cloud Solutions.
+Raymond Vrabel is Continuum's Director of Technical Account Management and participates in product and service growth initiatives.
+He manages Continuum's Technical Account Management team which supports more than 3,500 partners worldwide.
+Vrabel has more than 15 years of experience in the IT industry, specializing in managed IT services, disaster recovery and cloud solutions.